 Andalusian Rat Terrier Temperament

 With their long history in hunting (or rather, ratting), the Andalusian Rat Terrier will love a good chase.
+Just make sure things don’t get carried away.
 They can be very active and energetic on the field.
 Plus, they especially love spending time playing with other dogs.

-The Andalusian Terriers are also bright and alert.
-Their breeding background ensures that they are always on the lookout, bravely keeping watch for threats to their owners.
-In other words, they’re fantastic watchdogs.
+The Andalusian Terriers are also very bright and alert.
+Their breeding background ensures that they will always on the lookout, bravely keeping watch for threats to their owners.
+In other words, they’re fantastic watchdogs in the home.

 Being bred to work, they don’t like to spend too much time lying around.
 Instead, they prefer to be up and doing something stimulating.
 Whether it’s playing with their owners or simply running around a yard dreaming of chasing rats, they need play time.